superdesk/web-publisher/docs/manual/getting_started/superdesk-superdesk-publisher-setup.rst

 How to Install and Configure Superdesk Publisher with Superdesk
 ===============================================================

-This guide describes what is the Superdesk Publisher and Superdesk and what are the required steps to run both applications concurrently in a production environment on two **different** servers.
-Although, both apps can work on a single machine too.
+This guide describes the functions of Superdesk Publisher and Superdesk, along with the required steps to run both applications concurrently in a production environment on two **different** servers.
+(However, both applications can also work on a single machine.)

 How to Install Superdesk?
 -------------------------